CJ Baker is a published writer who wrote the novel and started the companion podcast An Epic Soundtrack To A Mundane

 Years Snubbed: 36 Years Nominated: 2014, 2018

 Just like Dick Dale, Link Wray is one of the most influential guitarists in the history of rock & roll.
 Also, like Dale, he has been erroneously overlooked for inclusion into the Rock & Roll Hall of Fame.
-Wray has been eligible for induction since the Hall's inception in 1986.
+Wray has been eligible for induction since Hall's inception in 1986.
 He should have been seriously considered way back then.

 He is credited with inventing the power chord.
-His sound could be considered the blueprint for heavy metal and he served as a important precursor to punk.
+His sound could be considered the blueprint for heavy metal and he served as an important precursor to punk.
 In connection with this, Rolling Stone magazine named him #67 as the greatest guitarist of all time.
 In the documentary "It Might Get Loud", Jimmy Page talked about how Link Wray's "Rumble" (which is in the Hall as one of the "Songs That Shaped Rock & Roll" and in 2009 was listed by The Library of Congress as part of the National Recording Registry honoring culturally significant recordings) was a major influence on him.

 Here are some quotes concerning Link Wray's influence: